KingJoefa/calcutta/OPERATING_INSTRUCTIONS.md

-# NFL Calcutta Auction - Operating Instructions
+# Football Calcutta Style Auction - Operating Instructions

 ## Overview
-This guide explains how to run an NFL Calcutta auction using the web application.
+This guide explains how to run a Football Calcutta Style auction using the web application.
 The app provides two views: **Presenter Dashboard** (host/admin control center) and **Audience View** (public bidding).

 ---